astronomer/docs/astro/cloud-ide/quick-start/04-databases.md

 id: connecting-to-a-database
 ---

-Now that you've created a Python cell, let's connect to a database and run some SQL against it using the SQL cell.
+Now that you've created a Python cell, let's connect to a database and run some queries against it using the SQL cell type.

 ## Setting up your connection